-The Restorer: Farewell
+The Restorer: This Sister’s Story

 As our loyal followers know already, the restoration workshop has been hard at work behind the scenes while the museum is closed.
 Several exceptional works by Peter Paul Rubens are among those restored in recent years.
 They illustrate the diversity of the KMSKA’s collection and Rubens’ mastery of several different disciplines.